bluesky/tiled/docs/source/index.md

 Explanations
 ^^^^^^^^^^^^

-This sections covers Tiled concepts in detail.
+This section covers Tiled concepts in detail.
 ::::

 ::::{grid-item-card}